Upload Multi-File Websites

 How Multi-File Website Hosting Works

-Our multi-file hosting system analyzes your HTML files to understand the website structure and automatically manages file relationships and paths for seamless deployment.
+Drop your entire project folder in one step.
+Our hosting system analyzes your HTML files to understand the website structure and automatically manages file relationships and paths for seamless deployment.

 Path Mapping & Structure